 To be honest, I find zero-turn mowers dangerous to operate, and there are certain reasons for it.
-If you look at a zero-turn lawn mower, you will find its back tires quite bigger than the front one.
+If you look at a zero-turn lawn mower, you will find its back tires are quite bigger than the front ones.
 Along with it, the engine of these mowers is also on the back side, just beneath the seat you sit on.

 These two are the factors that enhance the maneuverability and speed of the mower, but on the other hand, these two things are responsible for most of the accidents related to zero-turn mowers.
-First, due to large tires, engine on the back, and your weight applied too, the mower has the chance to turnover, leading to severe injuries.
+First, due to the large tires, the engine on the back, and your weight applied too, the mower has the chance to turnover, leading to severe injuries.

 Believe it or not, during 2013-15, an average of 35,000 people registered lawn mower-related injuries, and some died too due to severe injuries.
 So, this is sure that zero-turn mowers are dangerous if used carelessly.
 Now, do not be afraid.
-You can still use zero-turn lawn mowers with certain parameters checked.
+You can still use zero-turn lawnmowers with certain parameters checked.

 How Dangerous Are Zero Turn Mowers?